scrapy/scrapy/docs/topics/request-response.rst

        1. the encoding passed in the ``__init__`` method ``encoding`` argument

        2. the encoding declared in the Content-Type HTTP header.
-If this encoding is not valid (ie. unknown), it is ignored and the next resolution mechanism is tried.
+If this encoding is not valid (i.e. unknown), it is ignored and the next resolution mechanism is tried.

        3. the encoding declared in the response body.
 The TextResponse class